OlafBado/React-ecommerce/README.md

 -   [/] instead of id: id.
 You can just write id (image 7) | solution: fixed app
 -   [/] inverse your if logic everywhere. instead of this you can “if (!items) return;” ….. (image 8) | solution: changed ProductDetails, App:findAmount, incrementQuantity, decrementQuantity,
 -   [/] Again, please, don’t use Component.
 Always use PureComponent | solution: add cartInfo, cartItem, cartPage, changeQuantity, currencySwitcher, header, outsideClick, productDetails, products, app
 -   [/] Create Container components for business logic.
-Rendering components must only return JSX, it’s a best practice | solution: container for cartModal, categories, currencySwitcher, productDetails, products
+Rendering components must only return JSX, it’s a best practice | solution: container for cartModal, categories, currencySwitcher, productDetails, products, attributes
 -   [/] split your render methods (image 9) | solution: remove styled components
 -   [/] avoid inline styles and the styles as props.
 Because it’s hard to rewrite such styles. if you have conditional styling, change the class name depending on the data.
 But keep your styles in css | solution: remove styled components and added classes insted inline styles
 -   [/] thank you for using refs!